Small states squabble over euro zone's future

 All four countries’ populations are becoming increasingly frustrated with what they see as unfair bailouts of weaker states.

-In the three smaller states, this has led to a rise in popularity of far-right, euro-sceptic parties that promise to stop potentially unlimited handouts.
+In the three smaller states, this has led to a rise in popularity of far-right, euro-skeptic parties that promise to stop potentially unlimited handouts.

 Austrian Vice Chancellor Michael Spindelegger said in a newspaper interview that other economically strong countries like Germany, Luxembourg, Finland and the Netherlands would support a mechanism for ejecting countries from the euro.